-Section 1: If a club or group wishes the use of ASB funds, they must bring their proposed bill before the Executive Board.
-If the request exceeds \$1,000.00, the Executive Board and both houses of Congress must approve the allocation of funds.
+If a club or group wishes the use of ASB funds, they must bring their proposed motion before the Executive Board.
+If the request exceeds \$1,000.00, the Executive Cabinet.
 Clubs and teams requesting funds from the ASB for state and national competitions may receive no more than one-third of the total cost from ASB.
+(See first paragraph).
+After funds are passed, ASB Executive Board must notify both the House and the Senate.

 Section 2: Funds cannot be used for personal gain.
-If funds are found missing, the Executive Board will immediately alert the Principal and/or his or her designee and the authorities.
+If funds are found missing, any member from the Executive Board will immediately alert the Principal and/or his or her designee and the authorities.
 If someone is found guilty of using school funds for personal gain, or unauthorized usage of funds, that officer will immediately go before an impeachment committee and may face legal action.